PatPinn/Raspberry/README.md

 http://<raspberry Pi IP Address>:1880/
 ```

-7. Import RaspberryPiFlow.txt
+7. Open RaspberryPiFlow.txt form NodeRed Flows of this GitHub
+8. Copy the content of the file
+9. Go back to your Node-RED and Import the content from the Clipboard
-8. Modify all IoT node with your device information from your IoT Bluemix
+10. Modify all IoT node with your device information from your IoT Bluemix
-9. deploy your flow
+11. deploy your flow

 #### 2. Bluemix Services

 ##### 2.1 Bluemix IoT
+We will create an IoT service to connect the Raspberry Pi to a Node-RED instance.

 1. Login in your Bluemix account, go to catalog and create a new IoT service.

 ![Internet of Things Platform](images/IoT_Catalog.jpeg)